Ten Utah Educators Receive Top 2021 Teaching Honors

 Since 2016, PBS Utah has partnered with the UEA to produce video profiles of the Excellence in Teaching Award winners.
 “The videos are a moving tribute to educators across Utah who are committed to ensuring Utah’s children receive a quality education.
 We are honored to be a part of these awards,” said PBS Utah Education Program Manager Elise Brimhall.

-In addition, three awards for outstanding service to public education will be presented:
+In addition, three awards for outstanding service to public education were presented:

-- 2021 Robert “Archie” Archuleta Human and Civil Rights Award to Davis School District teacher Adrienne Scott-Ellis for advocacy on behalf of human and civil rights in her classroom at Doxey Elementary School, as a certified REACH (Respecting Ethnic and Cultural Heritage) instructor, and as founder of the “Sewing Seeds of Change” program.
+- 2021 Robert “Archie” Archuleta Human and Civil Rights Award to Davis School District teacher Adrienne Scott-Ellis for advocacy on behalf of human and civil rights in her classroom at Doxey Elementary School, as a certified REACH (Respecting Ethnic and Cultural Heritage) instructor, and as founder of the “Sewing Seeds of Change” program…read more; and

 - 2021 Elaine Tzourtzouklis Service to Association Award to UEA Director of Policy and Research Jay Blain for his demonstrated outstanding service to the Association in the areas of member advocacy, political action, leadership, collaboration and coalition building throughout his career as an educator, association leader and UEA staff member.